We’re going to achieve the faster flow with ‘bash shortcut’.

 pyt..

-→ gotpython3 -m http.server 9000
+→ got python3 -m http.server 9000

 I = interactive.
 Search in command history.
 If the result is not what you’re looking for, you can continue the search by press Ctrl+R.